 Austro-Hungarian Empire was a constitutional monarchy that appeared in Central and Eastern Europe in 1867.
 Empire was a multinational state and was formed as a result of the unification of Austria (Cisleithania) and Hungary (Transleithania).

-The Cisleithania (Austria) had a population of 29 million in 1910 and area 300,005 km2 (115,833 sq mi).
-The Cisleithania included Vorarlberg, Galicia, Lodomeria, Bukovina (region of Ukraine), Bohemia, Dalmatia and Istria (regions of Croatia), Montenegro, Czechia, Slovenia, southern Poland and of Italian Trieste, Gorizia and Trentino-Alto Adige.
+The Cisleithania (Austria) had a population of 29 million in 1910 and an area of 300,005 km2 (115,833 sq mi).
+The Cisleithania included Vorarlberg, Galicia, Lodomeria, Bukovina (region of Ukraine), Bohemia, Dalmatia and Istria (regions of Croatia), Montenegro, Czechia, Slovenia, southern Poland, Italian Trieste, Gorizia, and Trentino-Alto Adige.

-Transleithania (Hungary) had a population of 21 million in 1910 and area 325,411 km2 (125,642 sq mi).
+Transleithania (Hungary) had a population of 21 million in 1910 and an area of 325,411 km2 (125,642 sq mi).
 Transleithania consisted of the Kingdoms of Hungar, Croatia, Slavonia, Principality of Transylvania, Voivodeship of Serbia.

 The Austrian and Hungarian lands were equal in power.

 The Empire was the second-largest nation in Europe after Russia and the third-most populated after Russian and the German Empires.